 September 1, 1919, in Oak Harbor, Ohio, and was raised

-in Port Clinton, Ohio, at 230 Adams Street.
+in Port Clinton, Ohio, at 230 Adams Street with his

 Over different train routes that companies of the battalion made their way to San Francisco, California.
 Also arriving with them were their "new" M3 Tanks.
 Once in San Francisco, they were taken by ferry to Angel Island.
 There they received physicals and inoculated for duty in the Philippine Islands.